mcuntz/pyeee/README.rst

 ^^^^^^^^^^^^^^^^^

-We recommend to use our package `partialwrap`_ for external executables, which allows easy use of external programs and also their parallel execution.
+We recommend to use our package `partialwrap`_ for external executables, which allows easy use of external programs and their parallel execution.
 See the `userguide`_ for details.
 A trivial example is the use of `partialwrap`_ for the above function wrapping: